KhalkarYash/expense-tracker-rn-hono/README.md

 | POST   | `/api/transactions`                 | Add a new transaction              |
 | DELETE | `/api/transactions/:id`             | Delete a transaction by ID         |
 | GET    | `/api/transactions/summary/:userId` | Get transaction summary for a user |

----

-## 📸 Screenshots

-Great!
-Here’s the updated **📸 Screenshots** section of your README with embedded image paths and a link to the demo video—all neatly formatted using markdown.

----

 ## 📸 Screenshots